YichenWangs/second-yr-talk/source.md

 "mobility in music making" - musicians were aware the tension with space, and how that engage with music or sound they create through gestures in space!!!

+"different insights" to me -- the spatial evolves to me

 --